stuart-hahn/flexbox-basics/README.md

-# Flexbox Project Tutorial
+# Flexbox Basics

-Welcome to the Flexbox Project Tutorial repository!
+Welcome to the Flexbox Basics repository!
 This project is designed to help you learn the fundamentals of CSS Flexbox by building a simple, responsive layout.
 By following along with the tutorial, you'll gain hands-on experience with Flexbox properties and concepts.

 ## Table of Contents